 In the late 1800s inventions & patents to protect an invention were very popular.
 Alexander Graham Bell, Thomas Edison and Nikola Tesla were in several battles over electrical inventions of their era.
 Children form circuits & recreate Tesla's bright atmosphere for the 1893 World's Fair.
 They learn anyone can be an inventor.
 The children prepare a patent proposal & receive a patent certificate.

 Archimedes and Benjamin Franklin created devices to make their society function more smoothly.
 This day puts children on a “deserted island” where they work together to invent a means for collecting food & water, build shelters, bridges, & learn about density.
 They use the tools at hand to write messages to send in a bottle & witness a volcanic eruption.
 The children design a boat to bring home.

 Orville and Wilbur Wright worked together to develop the first self-controlled motorized flying machine.
-Their efforts lead to improved bicycle pedals and faster sleds.
-Children`s review technological advances in flight help with producing improved paper plane designs.
-They put historical flight events in chronological order.
-They will launch self-built rockets & load a payload capsule puzzle.
+Their efforts led to improved bicycle pedals and faster sleds.
+Children will review technological advances in flight that will help with producing improved paper plane designs.
+Children will have the opportunity to launch self-built rockets & load a payload capsule puzzle.

 Jules Verne & Isaac Asimov wrote about the future.
 These sci-fi writers developed the reality of their current technology into future possibilities.
 The children develop submarines that rise or sink & wind-up space stations.
 They follow a telecommunications timeline & develop one for transportation.
 They will decipher fact from fiction, have a lesson on lasers & build a light saber to take home.